Law Banning Drivers from Using Cellphones in School Zones Still Not in Effect

 In 2009, more than 2,200 accidents were attributed to cellphone use; although texting is banned, the use of a cellphone can still contribute to an accident.
 Drivers talking on a cellphone are four times more likely to be involved in a car accident.

-Have you or someone you love been injured in an auto accident caused by a distracted driver?
+Have you or someone you love been injured in an auto accident caused by a distracted drivera dn suffered a serious personal injury &/or property damage?
 Did you know that victims of these types of accidents may be entitled to file a claim for damages?
 The car accident lawyers at Simien & Simien offer free case evaluations and can help you determine what your legal rights are.

 Fill out the Free Case Evaluation form to get started or call our firm at (800) 374-8422.